 An AI assistant for small business is no longer a futuristic concept or a gimmick reserved for Fortune 500 companies.
 In 2026, it is a practical tool that handles the daily operational work most business owners are still doing themselves: answering calls, responding to leads, managing their calendar, and following up with prospects who would otherwise slip through the cracks.
 If you run a small business and you have ever felt like you spend more time on admin than on actual revenue-generating work, this is the technology that changes that equation.

 But there is a lot of noise out there.
 Half the articles about AI assistants read like press releases, and the other half are so vague they could be describing a chatbot from 2018.
 This post walks through exactly what a modern AI business assistant handles, what it looks like in a real day, and how to figure out whether it makes sense for your business.
+For a complete overview, see our guide on AI for catering companies companies companies companies companies companies companies companies Companies: Automate Inquiries & Booking.

 What an AI Business Assistant Actually Does (And What It Does Not)